bravado/metaproject-0.10-1/README.md

 ### metaproject-ui.min.js

-Additional UI Components, no additional libraries.
+All UI Components, no additional libraries.

 Authors
 -------